Deep Learning for Hate Speech Detection: A Comparative Study

 In this section, we investigate the effectiveness of different models in generalizing from one domain to another domain to detect hate speech.
 The domain difference is mainly due to the source of the datasets.
 One problem here is that the three datasets have different sets of classes.
 To tackle this issue, we remove less relevant classes and focus on detecting hatred tweets.
 The resulting datasets are shown in Table \ref{cross domain dataset}.

-We then perform three sets of cross-domain experiments, with each model trained on the training data of one of the three datasets and evaluated on the test data of the other two datasets, \ie, one dataset is used as source domain, while the other two datasets are used as target domain.
-In addition, we also present the results on the test data of source domain dataset to serve as baseline performance.
+We then perform three sets of cross-domain experiments, with each model trained on one of the three datasets and evaluated on the other two datasets, \ie, one dataset is used as the source domain, while the other two datasets are used as the target domain.
+In addition, we also present the results of the test data of the source domain dataset to serve as baseline performance.
 The three cross-domain scenarios are illustrated in Figure \ref{cross-domain}.
 In this experiment, we focus on models that obtain very good performance in Table \ref{table:2} as less effective models in non-cross-domain settings are expected to perform poorly in cross-domain settings.